-After Will was diagnosed with SURF1 Leigh syndrome, a rare disease caused by a mutation on the SURF1 gene, a doctor told Kasey and her husband to take their son home and enjoy what time he had left.
+After Will was diagnosed with SURF1-associated Leigh syndrome, a rare disease caused by a mutation on the SURF1 gene, a doctor told Kasey and her husband to take their son home and enjoy what time he had left.

 “My life flashed in front of me.
 I felt sick to my stomach,” Kasey says.